-When you have an eliminated all of the other possibilities and the noise is really coming from the transmission focusing a lot of attention to the speed and the conditions at which the noise is most evident is very important to nailing down the transmission problem.
+Start by paying a lot of attention to the speed and the conditions at which the noise is most evident.
+This is very important to nailing down the transmission problem.

 If a whining or grinding noises is heard that increases with the engine speed and is present in all gears including park and in neutral the most probable source would be from the transmission front pump.
 This is because it rotates whenever the engine is running regardless of what gear is selected.

-When you have gotten to the point where you have an eliminated all of
+When you get to the point where you eliminated all of

-the easy stuff and you are now searching inside the transmission for
+the easy stuff and you're now searching inside the transmission for

-the cause of the problem careful inspection and disassemble of the
+the cause of the problem, careful inspection and disassembling of the

 transmission will be needed to pinpoint the problem.

-diagnosing transmission noises it is also a good idea to check for technical service bulletins.
+When you are diagnosing transmission noises it's also a good idea to check for technical service bulletins.

 Give this transmission noise page a bookmark or share with a friend.